TerbiumOS/app-repo/README.md

 ## Formatting Anura Apps

-- Terbium app store repos also support having Anura Apps however they must be formatted like so:
+- Terbium app repos also support having Anura Apps however they must be formatted like so:
 - You can store the app in the assets folder as a regular zip file
   - Example
   ```json